 But worse was to come when Fairfield Parlour supported Pentangle at the prestigious Royal Albert Hall and some bastard messed with our leads and settings before we went on, leaving us floundering and barely able to recover in the glaring spotlight…

 What happened next?
-I know that you changed your manager and the name of the band to Fairfield Parlour.
+You changed your manager and the name of the band to Fairfield Parlour.
 Why?

 We changed our name to Fairfield Parlour after we shrugged off our psychedelic colours and embraced the progressive folk sound that was approaching.
 We didn’t feel the name Kaleidoscope was appropriate for our new sound and image.
 In retrospect I guess it was a bit of a mistake.
 We should have stuck to our guns, proud of our name.
 But at the time it seemed the right thing to do.

-What is the story behind your second album, it was not released shortly after it was finished, but many years after in 1991.
-Why is that?
+What is the story behind your second album?
+It was released many years after its recording.
+What’s the concept behind it?